fhcrc/founder-inference-bakeoff/README.md

-# PREAST - Founder Inference using PRANK and BEAST #
+# PREAST (a.k.a.
+PrankenBeast) - Founder Inference using PRANK and BEAST #

 To infer founder sequence(s) and time of infection: